QuantZero/ai-agents/agent-builder-agent/README.md

 # Required
 OPENAI_API_KEY=your_openai_api_key_here

+# Email Configuration (Required for email sending)
+SMTP_USER=your_email@gmail.com
+SMTP_PASSWORD=your_gmail_app_password

 # Optional
 OPENAI_MODEL=gpt-4o  # Default: gpt-4o
 DAILY_RUN_TIME=09:00  # Default: 09:00 (24-hour format)
 GITHUB_REPO_URL=https://github.com/user/repo  # For email links
+SMTP_SERVER=smtp.gmail.com  # Default: smtp.gmail.com
+SMTP_PORT=587  # Default: 587
 ```

 **Note**: All email reports are automatically sent to `jamesdev0101@gmail.com` (hardcoded).
 This includes:
 - Success reports (what was created, why, and how)
 - Error reports (what failed, why, and how to fix)

+**Gmail Setup**: To send emails via Gmail, you need to:
+1. Enable 2-factor authentication on your Google account
+2. Generate an App Password: https://myaccount.google.com/apppasswords
+3. Use the app password (not your regular password) as `SMTP_PASSWORD`

 ## Usage